Rahulm2310/CodeChef-Practice-Solutions/README.md

 # CodeChef-Practice-Solutions
-This repository contains solutions for practice problems on CodeChef
+This repository contains java solutions for practice problems on CodeChef